 If cancer is detected, the cancerous tissue will also be tested to look for: Hormone receptorsHER2 gene—suggests an aggressive form of cancer

 is the use of drugs to kill cancer cells.
-It may be given in many forms including pill, injection, and via a catheter.
+It may be given in many forms including pill, injection, and via an IV.
 The drugs travel through the body in the blood, killing mostly cancer cells.
 Some healthy cells are killed as well.
 Chemotherapy drugs for IBC may include:

 External radiation therapy—radiation directed at the breast from a source outside the bodyInternal radiation therapy—radioactive materials placed into the breast in or near the cancer cells

 There are other factors about your specific type of cancer that can affect treatment such as:

 Hormone receptors—some cancers have hormone receptors attached to them.
 Certain drugs can target these receptors to help control or eliminate the cancer.
 This hormone therapy may include drugs such as:

 HER2—Cancers with the HER2 gene tend to be more aggressive.
 Drugs that may be effective against HER2-positive cancer include:

 It is important to catch IBC as early as possible.
 If you have any of the symptoms listed above, see your doctor right away.
 If you are being treated for mastitis that is not responding to treatment, see your doctor again.